AromaKitsune/aromakitsune.github.io/pages/3DS-Custom-Home-Menu-UI.md

   <p class="note-blue">
-    It is <strong>recommended</strong> to backup your Home Menu applet as you'll be able to restore it later on if the custom Home Menu applet is installed with the CIA file.
+    It is <strong>recommended</strong> to backup your Home Menu applet so if you modified the Home Menu applet, you can restore it.
   </p>

   <ol>